bholben/AngularJS-1.X-CoffeeScript-StyleGuide/README.md

 ### Angular Wrapper References

+  - **3rd Pary Libraries:** Wrap any 3rd party libraries (such as Underscore, Lodash, jQuery, Moment, Upload, etc.) in an Angular service to aid testing and Angular references.
+Details explained in [this video](https://www.youtube.com/watch?v=OvBlI9KuaBk).

+    ```coffeescript
+    angular.module 'someApp'
+    .run, class Run
+      # Invoke _ at runtime.
+Lodash service can now delete the global reference.
+      constructor: _ ->
+    ```

+    ```coffeescript
+    angular.module 'lib_wrappers'
+    .service '_', class Lodash
+      constructor: ->

+        # Bind a local _ on the global _
+        _ = window._

+        # Make sure the global lodash library is no longer available for
+        # accidental usage without proper injection.
+If other 3rd party
+        # libraries require window._, don't do this!
+        delete window._

+        ( _ )
+    ```

   - **$document and $window:** Use `$document` and `$window` at all times to aid testing and Angular references.

     ```coffeescript